UniMath/agda-unimath/src/foundation/path-algebra.lagda.md

   horizontal-inv-Id² = ap inv
 ```

-This operation satisfies a left and right idenity induced by the inverse laws on
+This operation satisfies a left and right identity induced by the inverse laws
-1-paths
+on 1-paths

 ```agda
 module _